 You can also meet the Fort Worth Herd in the stockyard stables.
 Each of the 17 Texas longhorns represents a decade of the city’s past.

 It is one of the best places in Texas to visit if you want to get the authentic wrangler experience that gives Lone Star State its cowboy reputation.

 By Mary King from Bucket List Places

 Magnolia Market opened in 2015 as a home decor wonderland.
-Since then, additional shops and dining experiences have been added: these include a precious kids’ clothing store and a delectable bath and body shop.
-The complex is totally free to enter, but good luck leaving without buying loads of new home decor or at least a fresh-baked cupcake from Silos Baking Co.
+Since then, additional shops and dining experiences have been added, including a precious kids’ clothing store and a delectable bath and body shop.
+The complex is free to enter, but good luck leaving without buying loads of new home decor or at least a fresh-baked cupcake from Silos Baking Co.

 The outdoor lawn is dotted with yard games, and food trucks often make rounds; the Magnolia Market even hosts live events!
-This adorable miniature village is sure to delight you on your visit and inspire you to apply the famous Joanna Gaines modern rustic style when you get home.
+This adorable miniature village will surely delight you on your visit and inspire you to apply the famous Joanna Gaines’s modern rustic style when you get home.

 Congress Ave Bridge

 By Rebecca Mckellips from What ever packs your bag